weidongguo/ecs175_computer_graphics/p2/readme.txt

    Please enter the translation factor z: 3 Translation factors (1.00, 2.00, 3.00) recorded!

-   Another example of entering inputs when doing a right-click -> Grab Input -> Rotation Axis & Angle There will be a prompt at the console.
+   Example of entering inputs when doing a right-click -> Grab Input -> Rotation Axis & Angle There will be a prompt at the console.

    Please enter the two points defining the rotation axis